kshyki/RRS/README.md

 ## Winning Conditions

-The game uses a **cluster-pay system** instead of traditional paylines.
+The game uses a **cluster-pay system** instead of traditional paylines in similar slotgames.

 A **Winning Group** is created when: